 Rules of Boondocking

-Just because you’ve found a place to boondock, doesn’t mean you can.
-Common sense should apply – for example, simply because an open field exists doesn’t mean you’re legally allowed to stay there.
+Just because you’ve found a place to boondock doesn’t mean you can.
+Common sense should apply – for example, simply because an open field or fire ring exists doesn’t mean you’re legally allowed to stay there.
 Nothing spoils a good old fashioned campout like a double-barrel shotgun tapping on your door at 3am.

 Even if you have found a place where you’re sure you can boondock, that still doesn’t mean you’ll be able to do so.
 Factors to keep in mind include: